Ultra-short strong excitation of two-level systems: Introduction

 The presence of few optical cycles in the pulse gives a constant phase difference between the carrier wave and the pulse shaped envelope \cite{H3}, in contrast with many cycle pulses \cite{V1,V2,V3}.
 Moreover, optimizing the pulses parameters is proven to enhance the excited state population \cite{R1} or optimizing coherence in two-level systems (TLSs) \cite{R2}.
 In previous works we have already presented an analytical solution for the dynamics of a TLS excited with pulses of arbitrary shape and polarization \cite{H5,H51}.
-Since in the model we present the change rate of levels' populations within a single optical cycle is not negligible, the rotating-wave approximation can't be used.
+But since in the model we present here the change rate of levels' populations within a single optical cycle is not negligible, the rotating-wave approximation can't be used.
 In other words in the present model we can't neglect the contribution of the counter-rotating terms in the Hamiltonian \cite{H5,H51}.
+The two levels considered in the model can be the Zeeman-sublevels and the ultra-short (few to multi-cycle) pulse would be in the radio-frequency regime which has been reported in \cite{h11, JhaCEP1, JhaCEP2}.

-In a previous work \cite{PrevPRA} we have presented a similar model, representing the interaction of a TLS with few-cycle pulses, where at time $t=t_{0}$ the phase of the carrier wave jumps of an amount $\phi$, this jump being sharp and step-like.
-In that work, numerical analysis of the analytic model has lead to an enhancement by a factor of $10^{6} - 10^{8}$ in the population transfer, with the optimal phase jump of $\phi=\pi$ and the optimal time coincident with the peak of the envelope.
+We have presented a similar model in another previous work \cite{PrevPRA}, representing the interaction of a TLS with few-cycle pulses, where at time $t=t_{0}$ the phase of the carrier wave jumps of an amount $\phi$, this jump being sharp and step-like.
+In that work, it has been shown a strong enhancement in the population transfer, for some range of frequencies, with the optimal phase jump of $\phi=\pi$ and the optimal time coincident with the peak of the envelope.

 In the present work we improve that model, considering a \emph{smooth phase change}, i.e. not step-like but happening over a finite interval of time.
 This new model more closely describes a realistic experimental scenario.